samadhannshejal/Javascript-interview-quetions/Javascript-Interview -questions/interview.md

-# Question 1.
+## Question 1.
 What's the difference between undefined and not defined in JavaScript
+Answer :